que-es-una-fpga

 que-es-un-fpga-arquitectura

 As we can see, the substantial difference.
-A processor (in its many variants) has a fixed structure and we modify its behavior through the program we make, translated into machine code, and executed sequentially.
+A processor (in its many variants) has a fixed structure and we modify its behavior through the program we write, translated into machine code, and executed sequentially.

 How is an FPGA programmed?

-Descriptive languages are not something exclusive to FPGAs.
+Descriptive languages are not exclusive to FPGAs.
 On the contrary, they are an extremely useful tool in chip and SoC design.

 que-es-un-fpga-bitstream